 LEGAL STATUS

 This MoU does not create legally binding rights or obligations.
-Each Participant will cover their own costs related to the implementation of this MoU.
+Each Participant [should] cover their own costs related to the implementation of this MoU.

-The Participants agree not to use any report, press release, memo or any publication related to this MoU or the logo or name of the other Participant without their prior consent.
+The Participants [should] not use any report, press release, memo or any publication related to this MoU or the logo or name of the other Participant without their prior consent.

-EFFECTS AND TERMINATION
+EFFECTS AND [DISCONTINUATION]

-This MoU will commence on the date of the second signature.
+This MoU [should] commence on the date of the second signature.

-This MoU will operate for three (3) years.
-Before the end of the three years period, the Participants will separately review the operation of this MoU to decide whether it should be renewed.
+This MoU [should] operate for three (3) years.
+Before the end of the three years period, the Participants [intend to] separately review the operation of this MoU to decide whether it should be renewed.

-Either Participant may terminate this MoU by giving six months´ prior written notice to the other Participant.
+Either Participant may [discontinue] this MoU by giving six months´ prior written notice to the other Participant.

 AUTHENTIC TEXTS